Skip to main content

 Bondita looked up at his irked tone.

 “Bondita?”
-He asked again, due to her lack of response.
+He asked again due to her lack of response.

 “No. No. It’s… nothing.”
 She shook her head.

 “Now I will do all this, we will have the leftover rice and fish for dinner, and you are going to study now.”
-He folded his hand to his chest as Bondita sulked, nodding her head and walked away to fetch her books.
+He folded his hands to his chest as Bondita sulked, nodding her head and walked away to fetch her books.
 “And stop thinking all that when you study!”
 He called after her.

-“ No matter how many people flock to my courtyards Maa Dugga, it is never the same without her.”
+“ No matter how many people flock to my courtyards, Maa Dugga, it is never the same without her.”
 He smiled nostalgically, closing his eyes.

 A ten-year-old curious Bondita was looking at the preparations for Janmashtami.
 A little taller than the height of the large vases in the courtyard to be filled with tuberoses, she had her hair made into two braids, with red ribbons matching her bright red saree.